BenWhitehead/angular-animate-less-mixins/README.md

 As set of LESS mixins for angular's animation support built on Bootstrap's css animation mixins.

+## Project Status
+I am no longer working on projects which are using Angular for the UI.
+If you are interested in contributing fixes or making updates to the project feel free to open an issue and we can get in touch.

 Motivation
 ==========
 To have a set of LESS Mixins to make it easier to create the classes necessary to leverage angular's animation support.